bnnguyen8/Capstone-Project/README.md

-# Fanshawe Library
+# Fanshawe Notes

-Welcome to Fanshawe Library, the ultimate app for managing your library borrowing needs!
-With our app, you can easily search for books, reserve them, and keep track of your borrowed items all in one convenient place.
-Our user-friendly interface makes it easy to navigate the library's vast collection of books and find the ones that interest you the most.
-Whether you're a student, faculty member, or simply an avid reader, Fanshawe Library has everything you need to make the most out of your library experience.
-So why wait?
-Download the app today and start exploring the world of literature like never before!
+Welcome to Fanshawe Notes, this is the ultimate app with features like creating and editing notes, searching by title or text, sorting by date, customizable backgrounds, folders, reminders, voice memos, tags, and sharing via email and social media.
+Our app empowers you to stay organized, collaborate efficiently, and never miss a deadline.
+Whether you're a student, professional, or simply someone who loves to stay organized, this app is the go-to app for seamless note-taking and effective information management.

 ## Group A